waynegraham/registry.clir.org/_projects/2009-expanding-the-history-of-jazz-the-paul-jeffrey-coll.md

 ---
 layout: project
-title: "Expanding the History of Jazz: The Paul Jeffrey Collection"
+title: Expanding the History of Jazz: The Paul Jeffrey Collection
 ---